 Figure 5.
-Northern hemispheric occurrence frequency distribution of grid volumes that exhibit strong vertical wind shear $S^2 \ge S_t^2$ , from 1 January 2008 to 31 December 2017.
-Logarithmic frequency contour, vertically binned with dz = 500 m. (a) Geometric altitude as the vertical coordinate.
-Solid bold black line indicates mean LRT altitude for all 10 years and the whole Northern Hemisphere.
-Dashed thin black line indicates the effect of the cut-off of 1.5 km above orography.
-Solid (dotted) white line indicates where decreasing (increasing) horizontal winds with altitude constitute 75% of the strong vertical wind shear $S^2 \ge S_t^2$ . (b) As in panel (a) but with a LRT-relative vertical coordinate and with mean LRT altitude for profiles with $S^2 \ge S_t^2$ restored (dashed bold black line).
-Solid bold black line as in panel (a). (c) As in panel (b) but from 0-20° N with the cold-point tropopause (CPT) as a reference altitude, and north of 20° N with the dynamic tropopause (Q = 2 pvu) as a reference altitude.
+Northern hemispheric occurrence frequency distribution of grid volumes that exhibit strong vertical wind shear $S^2 \ge S_t^2$, from 1 Januaray 2008 to 31 December 2017.
+Logarithmic frequency contour, vertically binned with dz = 500 m. a) Geometric altitude as the vertical coordinate.
+Solid bold black line indicates mean LRT altitude for all 10 years and the whole northern hemisphere.
+Dashed thin black line indicates the effect of the 1.5 km above orography cut-off.
+White solid (dotted) line indicates regions where negative (positive) vertical wind shear makes for 75 % of the counts. b) As in panel a, with LRT-relative vertical coordinate and with mean LRT altitude for profiles with $S^2 \ge S_t^2$ restored (dashed bold black line).
+Solid bold black line as in panel a. c) As in panel b but from $0^\circ - 20^\circ$ N with the cold point tropopause (CPT) as a reference altitude, and north of 20° N with the dynamic tropopause (Q = 2 pvu) as a reference altitude.